 Ten-Day Cotswolds / West Country / South Wales / Wessex Tour

-These prices were last updated on 12 October 2016 when the exchange rate was 1.22USD to 1GBP – the very best exchange rates Americans have had in years !!
+These prices were last updated on 30 July 2018 when the exchange rate was 1.31USD to 1GBP; one of the very best exchange rates Americans have had in years !!

 Your tour can include:

 - Oxford – Rich with history, Oxford is home to the oldest university in the English-speaking world.
 Many movies—most recently “Harry Potter”—have been filmed at its university cloisters.

 - The Cotswolds – Enjoy a tour of the beautiful Cotswold hills with its quaint villages, stone houses, thatched cottages, country homes and formal gardens— including Hidcote Manor.

 - Bristol – A spectacular spot that’s often missed, Bristol shares much of its history with the early “New World,” including the sugar and tobacco trades.
 John Cabot sailed from Bristol in 1497 to discover Newfoundland.
 Bristol has fantastic architecture and a wonderful waterfront with a “living” history.

 - South Wales – Tour the Black Mountains and castles and eat lunch in the cellars of the partly ruined Llanthony Priory.

 - Hay-on-Wye – A book-lover’s dream; visit the bookstore capital of England!